hgrecco/pint/docs/numpy.rst

 after the calculation and before returning the value.
 To our knowledge, there is no way to signal back to NumPy that our code will take care of the calculation.
-For this reason the calculation is actually done twice: first in the original ndarray and then in then in the one that has been converted to the right units.
+For this reason the calculation is actually done twice: first in the original ndarray and then in the one that has been converted to the right units.
 Therefore, for numerically intensive code, you might want to convert the objects first and then use directly the magnitude.